 Research and development

-Decades of experience with plants and equipment for processing of carbon steel and stainless steel strips.
+Decades of experience with plants and equipment for processing of carbon steel and stainless steel strip.

-The ANDRITZ METALS research activities aim at both tailor-made solutions for its customers and innovative products and tools to meet the needs of the market.
+The ANDRITZ METALS research activities focus both on tailor-made solutions for customers and innovative products and tools to meet the needs of the market.

 ANDRITZ METALS runs its own research facilities and pilot plants, where performance tests and analyses of different product characteristics are carried out and processes are developed further, particularly taking the synergies between different process steps, such as annealing, pickling, and rolling of strip, into account.

 Another focus is energy saving by using waste energy to drive other processes, for instance waste heat from the annealing furnace is used to evaporate effluents.
 Environmentally friendly plants are a top priority, and our development goals are directed towards emission-free plant processes.